| ||||||

 nice pool, a really nice "cold" pool - don't people

-I grabbed my swimsuit and attempted to go in.
-Wow, the water was colder than the ice I used for icing, so after an ankle soak and a leg soak, I inched my way up to my neck, turned purple and got out.
 We went down to town for a look see and then ate at a creperie.
 Canard #7 was grrreat.
 And it came with frites, really good frites.
 I challenged Steve's knowledge of bits and bytes and integers and real numbers and offered him a free meal if he got the answer.
 He got it.
 Steve, you and me, East Side Mario's some night soon man.
 Here again desserts were wild.
 I stayed tame and had lemon sherbet.